wp-plugins/widget-logic/readme.txt

 == Changelog ==

 = 0.52 =
-Two new features: optional delayed loading of logic, and the ability to save out and reload all your site's widget logic into a config file
+Two new features: optional delayed loading of logic (see Configuration under [Installation](../installation/)), and the ability to save out and reload all your site's widget logic into a config file

 = 0.51 =
 One important bug fix (fairly major and fairly stupid of me too)